Sparks Make Screenwriting Debut With ‘Annette’, New ‘Hippopotamus’ Album On Way

 Fans of Russell and Ron Mael of the seminal art-pop band Sparks will be pleased to hear that the brothers are set to make their screenwriting debut with Annette, and their 23rd studio album, Hippopotamus, is slated for release sometime in 2017.

 French director Leos Carax, known for films such as The Lovers On the Bridge and Holy Motors, has teamed up with Russell and Ron Mael to work on his ninth film, Annette.
 This project marks the first English-language movie for Carax.
-Work will begin on the new film this Spring, according to Spin, and Annette is reported to have been acquired by Amazon Studios, which makes it fairly official now.
+Work will begin on the new film this spring, according to Spin, and Annette is reported to have been acquired by Amazon Studios, which makes it fairly official now.

 Sparks duo Russell and Ron Mael will not only be writing the new Carax film, but they will also be providing the musical soundtrack for it as well.
-What we know about Annette so far is that the subjects will be a stand-up comedian, his opera-singing wife and a daughter who is said to be supernatural in some way.
-Pitchfork report that Adam Driver is currently set to star in the film, while Rooney Mara and Rihanna have had to drop out due to other conflicting commitments.
+What we know about Annette so far is that the subjects will be a stand-up comedian, his opera-singing wife, and a daughter who is said to be supernatural in some way.
+Pitchfork reports that Adam Driver is currently set to star in the film, while Rooney Mara and Rihanna have had to drop out due to other conflicting commitments.
 Because of this, the producers of the film are currently scouting for a new female lead for Annette.

 It should be noted that Ron and Russell Mael do have past experience with providing soundtracks to films as Sparks scored the film Knock-Off and were also planning to compose the music for Jacques Tati’s Confusion.
 Tati is well-known for such classics as Monsieur Hulot’s Holiday and Mon Oncle, but passed away before Confusion was fully realized.